RobertSchalk/Sky-Express/README.md

-# Sky Messenger
+# Sky Express

 I've decided to go ahead and spare some time in creating an application that will be able to view you emails.
 This application will be built using Electron.JS.

-Sky Messenger will be a cross-platform service that will allow you to view all of your emails in one location.
+Sky Express will be a cross-platform service that will allow you to view all of your emails in one location.
 It will be light-weight, and be compatable with many common emails.
 The app will also come with a built-in calendar for reminders and to store possible events.
 As I further development of this application, I will add documentation.